-After analyzing police oversight structures in other cities across the U.S., only one other city (Seattle) was found to use a three-pronged approach to civilian police accountability and oversight.
+After analyzing police oversight structures in other cities across the U.S., only one other city (Seattle) was found to use three entities in its approach to civilian police accountability and oversight.
 Multiple cities, including Los Angeles, Chicago, and Detroit take a two-pronged approach: a civilian police commission that has supervisory responsibility and an inspector general or civilian review agency that investigates complaints and audits the police department's policies.

 This fragmented oversight structure is not only inefficient, but also prone to creating a bias toward the status quo.
-This dynamic is playing out in discussions around OPD's pursuit policy, which has become a topic for debate in both Oakland and Sacramento - Governor Gavin Newsom called on the city to revise its policy in late 2024 as a condition for continued support from the California Highway Patrol.
-The current pursuit policy limits instances that OPD can engage in vehicular pursuit to suspected violent crimes or suspicion that a firearm was used and requires supervisor approval to engage in any pursuit over 50 miles per hour on city streets.
+This dynamic is playing out in discussions around OPD's pursuit policy, which has become a topic for debate in both Oakland and Sacramento.25 The current pursuit policy limits instances that OPD can engage in vehicular pursuit to suspected violent crimes or suspicion that a firearm was used, and requires supervisor approval to engage in any pursuit over 50 miles per hour on city streets.
 As such, suspected perpetrators of property crime are not pursued with vehicles under current policy.